-1 The kinds of special educational need for which provision is made at the school difficulties; global developmental delay; verbal dyspraxia and social, emotional and mental health difficulties.
+1 The kinds of special educational need for which provision is made at the school

+At Crest Infant and Nursery School we make reasonable adjustments to provision for every kind of frequently occurring special educational need, for example: dyslexia; dyspraxia; speech, language and communication needs; Autism; Asperger's syndrome; specific learning difficulties; global developmental delay; verbal dyspraxia and social, emotional and mental health difficulties.
 There are other kinds of Special Educational Need which do not occur as frequently, and with which the school is less familiar, but we can access training and advice through a range of sources so that these kinds of needs can be met.